Criminal Sketch Artist: Job Description, Duties and Requirements

-In 2013, fine artists, including illustrators and sketch artists, earned an annual median salary of $42,610, according to the U.S. Bureau of Labor Statistics (BLS).
-In 2012, the BLS predicted slower than average employment growth of 4% for these artists, through 2022.
+In 2012, artists and related workers earned an annual median salary of $59,840, according to the U.S. Bureau of Labor Statistics (BLS).
+In 2012, the BLS predicted an employment growth rate of less than 1% for these artists through 2022.
 Those sketch artists who work full time in law enforcement may find their salaries and job outlook more in line with the agencies with which they're employed.

 Related to Criminal Sketch Artist: Job Description, Duties and Requirements